Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 Anti-detect browsers have to spoof WebGL at the engine level, not just by overriding the JavaScript API.
 Surface-level overrides (navigator.webdriver = undefined, a patched getParameter()) fail consistency checks because the actual rendered pixels still match the real GPU.
 The only reliable approach is to replace the rendering pipeline itself or to hook lower in the stack.

-The Web Audio API exposes an AudioContext that can be used to generate and process sound.
-Fingerprinting scripts do not play the audio — they construct a signal, pass it through a series of audio nodes (oscillator, compressor, analyser), and then read the output buffer.
+Audio fingerprinting identifies your device through the Web Audio API’s AudioContext without playing any sound.
+A script constructs a signal, passes it through a series of audio nodes (oscillator, compressor, analyser), and then reads the output buffer.
 The output depends on your CPU’s floating-point behavior, your audio stack, and the browser’s DSP implementation.

 Like canvas, the output is stable for a given device and highly variable across devices.
 Like canvas, it is trivial to defeat with random noise and trivial to detect that random noise.
 Audio fingerprinting is quieter in public discussion but present on most major anti-bot systems.

-Your installed fonts are a surprisingly high-entropy signal.
+Font fingerprinting reads your installed fonts, a surprisingly high-entropy signal.
 There are two ways to read them:

 Your font list reflects your operating system, your locale, and every design tool, office suite, or language pack you have installed.
 Two devices with the same OS and browser but different font lists produce clearly different fingerprints.

-Fingerprinting does not stop at the browser.
-When your browser opens a TLS (HTTPS) connection, the handshake itself reveals a unique combination of cipher suites, supported extensions, elliptic curves, signature algorithms, and ALPN values.
+TLS fingerprinting identifies your client below the browser: when your browser opens a TLS (HTTPS) connection, the handshake itself reveals a unique combination of cipher suites, supported extensions, elliptic curves, signature algorithms, and ALPN values.
 That combination is called the ClientHello, and its hashed form is known as a JA3 or JA4 fingerprint.

 The important consequence: you cannot fix TLS fingerprinting from inside a JavaScript patch, an extension, or a developer-tools override.
 It lives below the browser, at the network stack.
 Spoofing it requires either a custom TLS library or a proxy layer that terminates and re-originates the connection with the right fingerprint.